githubixx/ansible-role-etcd/README.md

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `7.0.0+3.2.24` means this is release `7.0.0` of this role and it's meant to be used with etcd version `3.2.24` (but should we newer versions also).
+A tag `10.0.0+3.4.7` means this is release `10.0.0` of this role and it's meant to be used with etcd version `3.4.7` (but should work with newer versions also).
 If the role itself changes `X.Y.Z` before `+` will increase.
 If the etcd version changes `X.Y.Z` after `+` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific etcd release.

 Changelog
 ---------